Ryann1706/AwSW-Casual-Arson/README.md

 This mod isn’t fully compatible with Bangok (A diffrent mod by 4onen).
 If you have both mods installed there are two solutions: Temporarily, uninstall Bangok, or set the NSFW toggle to off.

+This is kind of like a sequel to my other mod, Casual Vandalism, but this time with more effort and actual modding experience behind it.

-A short mod that adds a small amount of extra content to Anna’s 2nd date, including:
+This is short mod that adds a small amount of extra content to Anna’s 2nd date, including:
 + A cheeky little bit of, you guessed it, Arson!
 + Mouflons
 + Some headcanon extra backstory for Anna